Data integrity & Qantas ‘tailstrike’

 This incident was the result of two independent data entry errors which together negated the error check controls designed to catch a data input error.
 The first error was made by the captain in a manual calculation on a notepad to determine the take-off weight.
 The second occurred when inputs were incorrectly entered into an iPad app to calculate take-off speed, yes, hard to imagine a validated iPad app in our industry.
 This shows that data integrity and data quality are equally important for manual (paper) and electronic data.

 Data integrity in pharma and medical device manufacturing

 We – the pharmaceutical and medical device industries – can learn from these incidents by ensuring data integrity is considered at all staged of the manufacturing process.

-On the 4th December, PharmOut will be hosting a free breakfast in Melbourne where we will be learning from Boeing how to balance Lean Manufacturing in a high risk environment.
+On the 4th of December, PharmOut will be hosting a free breakfast in Melbourne where we will be learning from Boeing how to balance Lean Manufacturing in a high-risk environment.
 Please contact me if you are interested in learning more.